sayitfast/MountWizzard3/README.md

 # MountWizzard

-###Python PyQt5 Widget for use in 10micron Mount environment in combination SGPro / Stickstation / OpenWeather and some more ASCOM parts
+### Python PyQt5 Widget for use in 10micron Mount environment in combination SGPro / Stickstation / OpenWeather and some more ASCOM parts
-(C) Michael Würtenberger 2016
+(C) Michael Würtenberger 2016, 2017

 Because I'm going to use the pip installer for beta versions as well and there is no way to rollback a version number or to get one in between, I will name the release and beta versions explicitly on this page.
 You can switch between any version with this pip command.

-### Version 1.9.2 for upcoming next release 2.0rc
+### Version 1.9.3 for upcoming next release 2.0rc
-<pre>pip install mountwizzard==1.9.2 </pre>
+<pre>pip install mountwizzard==1.9.3 </pre>

 ### Version release 1.1.0
 <pre>pip install mountwizzard==1.1.0 </pre>

 # Important:

-##### MW runs also with ASCOM 6.3 and is tested with ASCOM 6.2.
-Please stay with SGPro with v 2.6.11 or earlier, because change in API could make you camera not work
+MW runs also with ASCOM 6.3 and is tested with ASCOM 6.2.
+Please go with SGPro 2.6.14 release.
+If you would like to test in simulation, please choose the camera simulator v2 and the .NET versions fo telescope and dome simulator.
+Some older stuff won't work properly.

-##### I changed the distribution model to python package (makes it a lot easier to install) and the tool got a name: MountWizzard :-)
+I changed the distribution model to python package (makes it a lot easier to install) and the tool got a name: MountWizzard :-)
 On GitHub you will find from now on most probably only the package version under
 <pre>https://github.com/mworion/mountwizzard.git</pre>
 the older version under 'mount' will disappear !

-##Features:
+## Features:
 - Blind solve for base points
 - Generate model point track for observing objects for modeling along track
 - Optimize model (even when not modeled with tool)